 - Returning Resident Visa

 If the reason for you staying outside the U.S. was due to extraordinary circumstances outside your control, you may be eligible for a returning resident (SB-1) visa.
+Examples of reasons may include a medical problem or a pandemic travel shut-down.
 We encourage you to contact an immigration attorney if this is your situation.

 Individuals that have been absent from the U.S. for more than a year but don’t qualify for the above exceptions will most likely need to apply for a green card once again.
 If you have a U.S. citizen or lawful permanent resident family member, he or she may be able to petition you for a green card.
 The process begins with the U.S. citizen or permanent resident filing Form I-130, Petition for Alien Relative.